rivosinc/salus/README.md

 ## Running

-There is a `Makefile` provided with targets for running various hosts in QEMU.
+The `Makefile` provides targets for running various hosts in QEMU.

 ### Prerequisites